jonhoo/mktrayicon/README.md

 ```

 If you are using a named pipe (FIFO) to control the icon, *the the pipe should
 already be created before you call `mktrayicon`*.
-If you create a non-interactive icon and later want the icon to go away, you can get rid of the icon using a command such as `pkill -f 'mktrayicon.*<ICON>'`.
+If you create a non-
+interactive icon and later want the icon to go away, you can get rid of the icon
+using a command such as `pkill -f 'mktrayicon.*<ICON>'`.

 Every line written to the pipe should contain a single letter specifying what
 operation to perform, optionally followed by a space and a parameter to the